LITTLE ALBERT

 The Psychological Care of Infant & Child

 Loosely based on the infamous Little Albert experiment, our story starts 15 years later.
-Albert is a teenager, who is still deathly afraid of everything furry.
+Albert is a teenager, who is deathly afraid of everything furry.
 When his parents get an opportunity to speak at the American Psychological Association’s annual conference in Florida, the family goes on a road trip, starting in Baltimore and ending in Hell.

 Lyrics by Rachel Conrad